 - person determined by the Coroner to be taken as the senior next of kin because of the closeness of the person's relationship with the deceased person immediately before his or her death.

-If you’re planning a funeral, you can obtain a free quote on the Bare Cremation website here, or call 1800 071 167 any time of day or night.
+If you’re planning a funeral, you can get a free quote here, or call 1800 071 167 any time of day or night.

 What are the responsibilities of a next of kin?

-A Last Will & Testament nominates an executor to take responsibility of a person’s estate when they die.
-However, if a person died without making a valid Will, also known as ‘dying intestate’, their next of kin usually assumes responsibility for the estate.
+A will nominates an executor to take responsibility of a person’s estate when they die.
+However, if a person died without making a valid Will, also known as 'dying intestate', their next of kin usually assumes responsibility for the estate.

 To avoid dying intestate, make or update your Will.

 If a person died without a Will, the next of kin is also responsible for applying for a grant of Probate, so that they may be named as the administrator of the estate.
 As administrator, they can access accounts, sell property and distribute assets to any beneficiaries, including themselves.
 If there is no Will or executor and the next of kin is willing to take on the responsibility, their duties generally include the following:

 - Making decisions concerning organ donation and post-mortem examinations for the Coroner (if applicable);

 - Notifying family and friends of the death;